aevilla160/hpc_docs/docs/office_hour.md

 >Q: I'm having trouble downloading a folder or file onto the clusters and I keep getting permission denied.
 >
->A:  First check whether the original author of the folder or file has given proper read & write access to others or groups.
-Use the command `ls -l` to view all permissions in your current directory or `ls -l <filename>` to view only the permissions for that specified file.
-To download a folder or file user must ensure that they have __read__ access.
-If user __does__ have proper read and/or other permissions for the folder or file, but still continue to get error or fail messages about permission denied then try to go back a directory(folder) using the `cd ..` command.
-Then create a new directory using the `mkdir <foldername>` command and try reading(downloading) the orignal folder or file in the newly created directory.
+>A:  First check whether the original author of the folder or file has given proper read (r) & write (w) access to others or groups.
+Use the command `ls -la` to view all permissions in your current directory or `ls -la <filename>` to view only the permissions for that specified file.
+To download a folder or file user must ensure that they have __read__ and __write__ access.
+To create a new directory using the `mkdir <foldername>` command and try reading(downloading) the orignal folder or file in the newly created directory.

 >Q: Can I let this folder/file download in the background?
 >